BoiseCodeWorks/student-workbook/src/reflections/wk6/quiz6.md

-# Understanding Persisten Relational Data
+# Understanding Persistent Relational Data

 **1.** When you create a Vue project, what is the command in your terminal?
 <!-- enter you answer in the space below -->